gesellkammer/maelzel/docs/coreplayintro.rst

   the panning position (0=left, 1=right)

 args
-  a Preset can define custom parameters, like a cutoff frequency for a filter or a modulation ratio for FM synthesis, etc.
+  a :class:`Preset <maelzel.core.presetdef.PresetDef>` can define custom parameters, like a cutoff frequency for a filter or a modulation ratio for FM synthesis, etc.

 Presets - Introduction
 ----------------------

 **maelzel** uses **csound** for audio synthesis in realtime and offline.
-Within an instrument preset (a :class:`~maelzel.core.presetbase.PresetDef`) the user is given three variables: *kfreq* (the current frequency of the event), *kamp* (the current amplitude of the event) and *kpitch* (the current midinote of the event, corresponds to *kfreq*).
-With this information the user needs to provide the audio-generating part using csound code, by assigning the audio output to the variable *aout1* for channel 1, *aout2* for channel 2, etc.
+Within an instrument preset (a :class:`~maelzel.core.presetdef.PresetDef`) the user is given three variables: ``kfreq`` (the current frequency of the event), ``kamp`` (the current amplitude of the event) and ``kpitch`` (the current midinote of the event, corresponds to *kfreq*).
+With this information the user needs to provide the audio-generating part using csound code, by assigning the audio output to the variable ``aout1`` for channel 1, *aout2* for channel 2, etc.

-There are a number of built-in Presets, but it is very easy to define new Presets.
-A new Preset is defined via :func:`~maelzel.core.presetman.defPreset` or :func:`~maelzel.core.presetman.defPresetSoundfont` (a shortcut to define a preset by just pointing to a soundfont).
-Whenever a note is actually played with a given preset, this preset is sent to the csound engine and instantiated/evaluated.
+There are a number of built-in Presets, but it is very easy to **define new Presets**.
+A new Preset is defined via :func:`~maelzel.core.presetmanager.defPreset` or :func:`~maelzel.core.presetmanager.defPresetSoundfont` (a shortcut to define a preset by just pointing to a soundfont).

 Example